Jscherbe/frontend/reference/planning/notes-table-list-design.md

   - **`data-ulu-proxy-click`**: Attribute on the row (`.data-list__item`) to initialize the JS behavior.
   - **`data-ulu-proxy-click-source`**: Attribute on the primary interactive element (e.g., the Title link).
   - **`.data-list--clickable`**: Modifier class on the parent list to apply `cursor: pointer` and hover styles to rows.
-  - **Visuals:** Added a `background-color-clickable-hover` config option to distinguish interactive rows from standard rows.
+  - **Visuals:** Hover and focus states automatically adjust the `z-index` to ensure that interactive border highlights sit cleanly above adjacent rows.

 ## 7. Future Considerations